 Measure the oil and sugar into a skillet.
 Turn the heat on medium and let the sugar melt and caramelize.
 Swirl the pan from time to time to keep the sugar from burning.
 You will feel like this takes forever, but it actually should take under a minute.
 Keep a close eye on this as one minute the sugar is starting to melt and the next it is burnt; you want a mahogany brown.

 Add the ground beef to the dish.
 (You may wish to make this for dinner the night before you wash your kitchen floor as spattering is inevitable.)
-Stir to combine with the caramel and let cook until the pink is gone from the meat.
-Again, this will take under a minute.
+Stir to combine with the caramel and let cook until the pink is gone from the meat, stirring as little as possible so that the meat caramelizes and crisps up.
+Stir every few minutes and break up the large pieces as you do.

 Sprinkle the cornstarch over the top of the dish and stir to combine.
 It will immediately thicken whatever pan juices there are.